About the Hillier Foundation

 Evangelical Church.
 To the left after exiting 53 is a Community

-Center with a rental hall.
-It’s attached to a US Post Office.
+Center with a rental hall attached to a US Post Office.

-Next door is a nice playground for the kids with grills for cooking,
+Next door to the left is a nice playground for the kids with grills for cooking,

 restrooms and covered dining area for your special events.